jwoudenberg/elm-pair/elm-pair.com/content/home.md

 ### Use your own editor

 Elm-pair integrates with your editor of choice.
 Currently Neovim is supported and Visual Studio Code support is on the way, with support for additional editors planned.
+Elm-pair runs on MacOS and Linux.